2018 American League Championship Series: Game 3

 Former Astros All-Star player Lance Berkman threw the ceremonial first pitch.
 Dallas Keuchel was Houston's starting pitcher, while Nathan Eovaldi started for Boston.
 The Red Sox jumped out to an early 2–0 lead in the top of the first inning, on two singles, a double, and an RBI ground out.
 The Astros responded in the bottom of the inning with a run on three singles, trimming Boston's lead to 2–1.
-Houston tied the game in the bottom of the fifth, as José Altuve worked a two-out walk and Alex Bregman drove him in with a double under the glove of Boston third baseman Rafael Devers.
+Houston tied the game in the bottom of the fifth, as Jose Altuve worked a two-out walk and Alex Bregman drove him in with a double under the glove of Boston third baseman Rafael Devers.
 In the top of the sixth, Houston reliever Joe Smith took over from Keuchel, who had allowed two runs on four hits in five innings pitched.
 Smith allowed a home run to Steve Pearce, putting Boston back in the lead, 3–2, which they would never relinquish.
 In the bottom of the seventh, Ryan Brasier relieved Red Sox starter Eovaldi, who had allowed two runs on six hits in six innings pitched.
 With two outs in the top of the eighth, Boston had the bases loaded when pinch hitter Mitch Moreland was hit by a pitch from Roberto Osuna, forcing in a run.
 Jackie Bradley Jr. then hit a grand slam off of Osuna, putting Boston ahead, 8–2.
 The game ended without further scoring, George Springer striking out to end it.
 Eovaldi got the win for Boston, while Smith took the loss for Houston.